top of page

 User Needs

-To quickly understand what their results mean without clinical expertise
+Quickly understand what her results mean

 Clear prioritisation of what matters most to their health